Reporters Dig Into Justice Kavanaugh's Past, Allegations Of Misconduct Against Him

 "Although [Ramirez] was made available to the Senate Judiciary Committee and then her lawyers ultimately gave the FBI a list of more than two dozen potential witnesses who could add credence to her story, ultimately the Judiciary Committee determined that her allegations were not relevant to the process," Pogrebin says.

-Kelly grew up in Washington, D.C., and attended a girls' high school in the same social network as Kavanaugh's high school.
+Kelly grew up in Washington, D.C., and attended a girls high school in the same social network as Kavanaugh's high school.
 She notes that alcohol abuse was a common theme throughout their investigation of Kavanaugh.

-"The drinking was something of a through-line," Kelly says.
+"The drinking was something of a throughline," Kelly says.
 "Generally speaking, [Kavanaugh] was regarded as a pretty polite, responsible well-mannered young person.
 But when he was heavily drinking — and also at times when he was simply trying to impress his friends, like in the schoolyard — a different side of him came out."

-Editors note: The interview with Pogrebin and Kelly was recorded on Thursday Sept.
-12, 2019.

 The Education of Brett Kavanaugh

-Note: Editor's note: The interview with Pogrebin and Kelly was recorded on Sept.
-12.